Hooked Fisherman

 Pros

-400 lumens on high — more than enough for rigging, navigating, and landing fish
+400 lumens on high — enough for rigging, navigating, and landing fish at the net

-Uses AAA batteries — widely available for long trips
+Uses AAA batteries — widely available for resupply on multi-day trips

 Cons

-Battery life on high is ~3 hours — bring spares for all-night sessions
+Battery life on high runs about 3 hours — pack spares for all-night sessions

-Slightly bulkier than headlamps using rechargeable internal batteries
+Slightly bulkier than headlamps built around a rechargeable internal battery

 Best overall